kensho-technologies/graphql-compiler/docs/source/index.rst

    Furthermore, by using schema information from the target database, the compiler is able to extensively validate queries, often more so than the DB-API, (e.g. :code:`pymssql`).

-Designed for cross-database querying
-   Since the query language always has the same semantics regardless of the underlying database, we have been able to build a :doc:`schema stitching <advanced_features/schema_stitching>` system that allows for seamless cross-database querying.

 .. _getting-started:

 Getting Started